kinecosystem/agora-api/spec/memo.md

 **TypeID**: Transaction Type (5 bits)

-    This field indicates the 'meta' type of transaction(s) that the transaction the memo was emboddied in was for.
+    This field indicates the 'meta' type of transaction(s) that the transaction the memo was embodied in was for.
     See Type Identifiers for mapping.

 **AppIdx**: App Index (16 bits)

-    This field refers to the App in which the transaction that the memo was emboddied in was related to.
+    This field refers to the App in which the transaction that the memo was embodied in was related to.
 The string representation for the corresponding App Index can be looked up via a central service.
 16 bits allows for 65,536 apps before a memo revision is required.